Aedes aegypti: Insecticides

+Genetic modification

-Genetic modificationAe. aegypti has been genetically modified to suppress its own species in an approach similar to the sterile insect technique, thereby reducing the risk of disease.
+Ae. aegypti has been genetically modified to suppress its own species in an approach similar to the sterile insect technique, thereby reducing the risk of disease.
 The mosquitoes, known as OX513A, were developed by Oxitec, a spinout of Oxford University.
-Field trials in the Cayman Islands, in Juazeiro Brazil by Carvalho et al., 2015, and in Panama by Neira et al., 2014 have shown that the OX513A mosquitoes reduced the target mosquito populations by more than 90%.
+Field trials in the Cayman Islands, in Juazeiro, Brazil, by Carvalho et al., 2015, and in Panama by Neira et al., 2014 have shown that the OX513A mosquitoes reduced the target mosquito populations by more than 90%.
 This mosquito suppression effect is achieved by a self-limiting gene that prevents the offspring from surviving.
 Male modified mosquitoes, which do not bite or spread disease, are released to mate with the pest females.
 Their offspring inherit the self-limiting gene and die before reaching adulthood—before they can reproduce or spread disease.
 The OX513A mosquitoes and their offspring also carry a fluorescent marker for simple monitoring.
 To produce more OX513A mosquitoes for control projects, the self-limiting gene is switched off (using the Tet-Off system) in the mosquito production facility using an antidote (the antibiotic tetracycline), allowing the mosquitoes to reproduce naturally.
 In the environment, the antidote is unavailable to rescue mosquito reproduction, so the pest population is suppressed.

 The mosquito control effect is nontoxic and species-specific, as the OX513A mosquitoes are Ae. aegypti and only breed with Ae. aegypti.
 The result of the self-limiting approach is that the released insects and their offspring die and do not persist in the environment.